 - 19. The PRB assists the Commandant in formulating a final decision on a particular student's case in regards to deficiencies.
 The Board composition is: - a.
-Chairperson: the CFC Registrar or a delegate as appointed by the Commandant; - b.
+Chairperson: as appointed by the Commandant; - b.
 Members: Directors; and - c.
 Other members of the staff who may be invited by the Chairperson to participate in the Board's discussions in order to provide input as required.